Recovering Drug Addict & Founder

 Hi, I'm Wes.

-Throughout my late 20’s and into my early 30’s, I managed to build a successful cupcake business, drunk and high almost every day.
-Cupcakes?
-Yeah, I know.
-Lot's of people thought I was nuts to start it.
-Well?
-I was!
+Throughout my late 20’s and into my early 30’s, I somehow managed to build a successful cupcake business (yeah, cupcakes!), under the influence of drugs and alcohol almost everyday.

 So what was the turning point?
 It was in the wee hours of the morning.
 I was in that office, lying on the floor, staring up at the ceiling.
 My heart did something I had never felt before, an eery fluttering for some time.
 For the first time, I honestly thought addiction would take my life, that night or eventually.